dmfay/massive-js/README.md

 ## Pre-Alpha!

 This is a rapidly changing branch for MassiveJS - not quite ready for prime time!
+I'm leaning on **open development** because ... why not :).

+*Why am I doing this?*.
+I've extracted a number of ideas here from a project I'm building, and I liked how it was coming together so I thought I would share.

+*Don't you hate ORMs Rob?*.
+Yes, I sure do.
+But I also like decent abstraction and encapsulation.
+My goal is to hit the sweet spot between that and the joy of SQL in Postgres.

 ## Massive 2.0: A Postgres-centric Data Access Tool